reonZ/pf2e-token-hud/README.md

 ## Enabled

-This enable/disable the module on this client, it leaves no footprint as if the module wasn't even there.
+This enable/disable the module on this client.

 ## Tooltip Position